runtimeverification/plutus-core-semantics/plutus-core.md

 ```

 Lazy semantics have new construct `#thunk`, holding a term to be evaluated and
 the environment it should be evaluated in.
-Applying a closure no longer ensures
+Applying a closure no longer requires
 the second argument is fully evaluated, as application is only strict in the
 first argument for lazy semantics.
 As such, it is stored as a thunk in the
 environment.